 In some Android phones, the Data Roaming option may be titled Global Data Roaming Access.
 If this is the case, simply remove the check mark to disable it or add a check mark to enable it.

 If the Data Roaming option is already enabled, try disabling it and then enabling it again.
-This may help refresh the connection and fix the mobile network not available error.

 Turn Off Airplane Mode